mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ## 2. Interactive Conversations

+### 2.1 Native Chat Completions

+Set the `option -c` to start chat completions mode.
+More recent models are also the best option for many non-chat use cases.

-### 2.1 Text Completions Chat
+### 2.2 Text Completions Chat

-Set `option -c` to start chat mode of text completions.
+Set `option -cd` to start chat mode of text completions.
 It keeps a history file, and keeps new questions in context.
 This works with a variety of models.
 Set `option -E` to exit on response.

-### 2.2 Native Chat Completions

-Set the double `option -cc` to start chat completions mode.
-More recent models are also the best option for many non-chat use cases.

 ### 2.3 Q & A Format